chloewoods/MayaGame/README.md

 - Obstacles stun the player

 ### Features behind schedule
-- Player cannot leave level*
-*This was assumed to be complete but game testing after Alpha submission showed that the wall boundaries were not working properly and the player could leave.
+- Player cannot leave level.
+This was assumed to be complete but game testing after Alpha submission showed that the wall boundaries were not working properly and the player could leave.

 ### Features ahead of schedule
 - Game over screen implemented